leijendary/aws-cdk-template/README.md

 Name: `DeploymentRole-$ENV`.

-Attach the trust policy created above.
-Then add the following inline policy:
+1. To access ECR repositories, use attach the `AmazonEC2ContainerRegistryPowerUser` permission.
+2. Add the following inline policy and name it `AssumeRoleCDK`:

 ### Policy: